TOLL FREE NUMBER:

 Learn more about Mexico’s textile industry and their clothing manufacturing industry.

+Many consumer products are being manufactured in Mexico now as well.
 As manufacturing costs continue to rise in China, manufacturers are moving their operations to Mexico for a variety of cost-efficient reasons.
+This also includes electronics manufacturing.
 Consumer product manufacturers have also seen the value in establishing shelter corporations and leveraging the IMMEX Program (formerly known as the Maquiladora Program) which allows for duty-free importation of raw materials.

 Gone is the day of only simple assembly and low-tech manufacturing in Mexico.
 Now the country is attracting large, multinational manufacturers from virtually every industry.
 Industries in Mexico now vary across all sectors of business.
 In fact, Tijuana, Mexico now claims the largest concentration of medical device manufacturers in all of North America, and Mexico is now the fourth largest producers of automobiles in the world.